Ximidar/Z_Builder/README.md

 # Z_Builder

-This is a program for the Z_Builder at MWERKS.
+This is a program for the Z_Builder at M-WERX.

 Goals of this software: